jethrokuan/braindump/content/zettels/machine_teaching.md

 than randomly choosing features.

-## Learner-aware Teaching: Inverse Reinforcement Learning with Preferences and Constraints <a id="2d73f677b073c0fc37c32e652da58e0d" href="#tschiatschek19_learn_aware_teach" title="Tschiatschek, Ghosh, Haug, Luis, Devidze \&amp; Singla, Learner-Aware Teaching: Inverse Reinforcement  Learning With Preferences and Constraints, {CoRR}, v(), (2019).">(Tschiatschek et al., 2019)</a> {#learner-aware-teaching-inverse-reinforcement-learning-with-preferences-and-constraints}
+## Learner-aware Teaching: Inverse Reinforcement Learning with Preferences and Constraints <a id="2d73f677b073c0fc37c32e652da58e0d" href="#tschiatschek19_learn_aware_teach">(Tschiatschek et al., 2019)</a> {#learner-aware-teaching-inverse-reinforcement-learning-with-preferences-and-constraints}

 This paper considers the setting where the learner has preferences.
 This captures: